Post-Traumatic Stress Disorder (PTSD)

 Avoidance of emotions through substances such as alcohol or marijuana

-Offering Trauma counselling and treatment for PTSD at our private practice
+Offering Trauma counselling and treatment for PTSD

 There is help for people affected by trauma!
 This may entail debriefing and PTSD prevention shortly after a traumatic event, to treating recent or old and even repressed traumatic memories that still impact.

 Our highly trained psychologists all have an interest in PTSD therapy and will utilise evidence-based treatment options such as Eye Movement Desensitisation (EMDR), Trauma Processing, Reframing, Emotional Regulation and Rebuilding to assist in building a strong and sturdy sense of self.